verticlabs/html-boilerplate/docs/guideline-css.md

 ### Code commenting

-If you need to put comments in-line or inside a module, use SASS double dashes (`// Inline code comment`) to define these comments.
+If you need to put comments in-line or inside a module, use SCSS double dashes (`// Inline code comment`) to define these comments.

 ## File structure